joelkoz/NodeMDA/README.md

 is particularly effective for the generation of backend artifacts like database entities and remote service interfaces.

-NodeMDA is a code generation *_engine_* that uses "plugin" architecture driven by [Handlebars templates](http://handlebarsjs.com/), allowing you to easily modify the code generator results to fit your needs.
+NodeMDA is a code generation *_engine_* that uses a "plugin" architecture driven by [Handlebars templates](http://handlebarsjs.com/), allowing you to easily modify the code generator results to fit your needs.
 While the NodeMDA engine and its plugins are written in Javascript and is executed